 The first result is that the set of all languages that have a classical IPS, IP, is equal to the set of all languages that can be decided using a polynomial amount of space, PSPACE.
 This is a well-known result in complexity theory.
-In fact, this still holds in the quantum setting: the set of languages with quantum IPS, QIP, equals PSPACE as well.
-An additional property in the quantum setting is a canonical form for all quantum interactive proofs, which is a quantum version of the Σ -protocol that we've seen in the examples above:
+Note that in classical interactive proofs, the power of the prover can even include quantum.
+This is because by measuring the qubits received from the prover, the verifier can effectively make the prover behave classically.
+When we allow also the verifier to use quantum operations, the power of interactive proofs could go up, but it turns out it does not: The set of languages with quantum IPS, QIP, equals PSPACE, as well.
+An additional property in the quantum setting is a canonical form for all quantum interactive proofs, which is a quantum version of the Σ -protocol that mentioned above: